EmperorRP/EthernautProblems/Challenge 4 - Telephone.md

 This is a simple contract but let's understand what the function is doing here.

-The function changeOwner which takes in _owner of type address as a parameter basically declares that if the original transaction sendedr and the sender of the "msg" or the ETH is
+The function changeOwner which takes in _owner of type address as a parameter basically declares that if the original transaction sender and the sender of the "msg" or the ETH is the same then the _owner address now becomes the new owner.